Irrational-Encoding-Wizardry/guide.encode.moe/src/typesetting/masking/index.md

 unless otherwise stated,
 it refers to me.

-So before we get to know on how to work with AI,
+Before we get to know on how to work with AI,
 I would like to give a small warning.
-AI is really advanced, powerful tool in TSing and if you use it carelessly it may cause _Exploooooooooooosion.gif_ since it is **heavy** to render on toasters.
+AI is a really advanced, powerful tool for typesetting and if you use it carelessly it may cause _Exploooooooooooosion.gif_ since its results are **heavy** to render and take a toll on toasters.
-This is something to keep in mind so make sure you use it in _moderation_ and try to avoid whenever you can.
+This is something to always keep in mind, so make sure you use it in _moderation_ and try to avoid whenever you can.

-My aim of writing this guide is to show basics of Photoshop, Illustrator and it's relevant parts/functions and give you a direction on to how to use them.
+My aim of writing this guide
-Through out the guide I will be abbrevating **Photoshop** as **PS** and Adobe **Illustrator** as **AI**.
+is to show basics of Photoshop, Illustrator and their relevant parts/features and give you some direction on to how to use them.

-I assume you have all the software installed and ready to go.
+Throughout the guide, I will be abbrevating **Photoshop** as **PS** and Adobe **Illustrator** as **AI**.

-And I also assume you know the basics of the Aegisub so I will be skipping the detail explanation of it.
+I assume you have all the software installed and ready to go And I also assume you know the basics of Aegisub, so I will be skipping detailed explanation of it.
 If you don't, I implore you to read the infamous [unanimated guide][].

 ## Tools required